Missile hit on Polish village ‘probably’ a Ukrainian accident, president says

 Kremlin spokesman Dmitry Peskov said: “We have witnessed another hysterical, frenzied, Russophobic reaction that was not based on any real data.”

-Mr Stoltenberg said the incident underlined the dangers of the continuing war in Ukraine,” he said.
+Mr Stoltenberg said the incident underlined the dangers of the continuing war in Ukraine.

-“We are constantly assessing our presence in the eastern part of the alliance.
+“We are constantly assessing our presence in the eastern part of the alliance,” he said.

 “At the same time, we have no indication that this incident was a result of a deliberate attack on Nato territory and we have no indications that Russia is planning offensive military actions against Nato allies.